nskwon/mannaz/README.md

 # Berkana
-Original multiplayer game that takes elements from tower defense, mobas, and autochess
+Original multiplayer game that takes elements from tower defense, mobas, and autochess.